ojitoss/Autag/README.md

 * Hello!
 ```

-If you chose **paragraph** you will have the following message on the console:
+If you chose **link** you will have the following message on the console:
 ```
 Write a link name
 ```